New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the prepare_swap tool do? +

 Prepare an unsigned swap or bridge transaction via LiFi aggregator.
 Same-chain swaps use the best DEX route; cross-chain swaps use a bridge + DEX combo.
 Default is exact-in (amount = fromToken); set amountSide: "to" for exact-out (amount = target toToken output, e.g. "I want 100 USDC out").
 Source chain is always EVM.
 Destination can be any EVM chain, Solana, or TRON.
 For non-EVM destinations pass toChain: "solana" / "tron" + an explicit toAddress in the destination chain's format; the user signs an EVM tx and the bridge protocol delivers tokens to the destination after confirmation.
 The destination-side decimals cross-check is dropped for non-EVM destinations (we can't read SPL/TRC-20 via EVM RPC); LiFi's reported decimals are the source of truth there.
 Exact-out is not supported for cross-chain-to-non-EVM.
 For Solana-source swaps and bridges use prepare_solana_lifi_swap.
 TRON-source LiFi is not yet wired.
 PROTOCOL ROUTING (issue #411): without exchanges / bridges, LiFi picks the best-output route across all aggregators.
 When the user explicitly names a DEX ("swap on 1inch", "use Sushi"), pass exchanges: ["1inch"] (or the named protocol) — without the filter LiFi may silently route via a different DEX.
 If no route satisfies the filter the call errors with a clear message; the agent can offer to retry without the filter.
 The unsigned tx's description includes "via <tool>" and notes whether the resolved tool matched the filter.
 DECODING DEFENSE: every cross-chain bridge calldata is parsed into its BridgeData tuple and the encoded destinationChainId + receiver are cross-checked against what the user requested — refuses on mismatch.
 Catches a compromised MCP that returns calldata routing to a different chain or recipient than the prepare receipt advertises.
 INTERMEDIATE-CHAIN BRIDGES: NEAR Intents (notably for ETH→TRON USDT routes) settles on NEAR and releases on the final chain via an off-chain relayer, so its on-chain destinationChainId is NEAR's pseudo-id (1885080386571452) rather than the user's requested chain.
 The defense allows this ONLY for an explicit hardcoded (bridge name, intermediate chain ID) pair held as a source-code constant — not loaded from env / config / LiFi response — so a compromised aggregator can't claim arbitrary chains as 'intermediate'.
 Receiver-side checks (non-EVM sentinel, etc.) still apply unchanged.
 The returned tx can be sent via send_transaction.
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
-Block by default and require explicit approval.
+It is categorised as a Execute tool in the VaultPilot MCP MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does prepare_swap accept? +